swincas/cookies-n-code/code-review/2018_08_03/README.rst

 replacing *remote_port* by what was given in step 3 (8888 in this example), and *host* by what was given in step 2.
 For simplicity, let's make *local_port=remote_port*.

-Finally, launch your favorite browser, and copy/paste the address that the jupyter-notebook is running at, as given in step 3.
-In case *local_port=/=remote_port*, replace the *remote_port* number in the address by the *local_port* that you've selected.
+Finally, launch your favorite browser, copy/paste the address that the jupyter-notebook is running at, as given in step 3, and replace the host name in the address ("john32" in this case) by "localhost".
+In case *local_port!=remote_port*, replace the *remote_port* number in the address by the *local_port* that you've selected.